API

 Screenshot_2023-02-13_at_11.27_1.png

-2. In the pop-up window, add the required virtual machine, specify its port and click Save.
+2. In the pop-up window, add the required Virtual Machine, specify its port and click Save.

 Screenshot_2023-02-08_at_17.11.42.png

-1. Connect to your instance.
+1. Connect to your Virtual Machine.

 2. Run the following command as an administrator: